turingschool/front-end-curriculum/lessons/module-1/js-4.md

 Like `var` and `function`, `this` is a special keyword in Javascript.
 It references its parent object and is dependent on the _context_ of where it is referenced.
 When it is used in the _global context_, `this` refers to the global objects of `document` or `window`.
 In the context of an object, `this` refers to and is bound to the object itself.

 In our example `school` object above, `this` is referring to `school`.
-If we look at our `checkOpenSpots` method, we see the statement being returned is: `return this.capacity - this.currentStudents;` which is basically saying `return school.capacity - school.currentStudents`.
+If we look at our `checkOpenSpots` method, we see the statement being returned is: `return this.capacity - this.currentStudents;` which is basically saying `return school.capacity - school.currentStudents;`.

 `capacity` and `currentStudents` are properties of the `school` object, so when used in this context `this` refers to `school`.